On the path separation number of graphs: Proofs

-The idea for the rest of the proof is that by Vizing's theorem, $H_{\alpha}$ can be partitioned into at most $\log n/3\geq \Delta(H_{\alpha})+1$ matchings, and by using edges of another subgraph of $G^2_1$, we connect them into paths.
+The idea for the rest of the proof is that by Vizing's theorem with high probability, $H_{\alpha}$ can be partitioned into at most $25\log n\geq \Delta(H_{\alpha})+1$ matchings and by using edges of another subgraph of $G^2_1$, we connect them into paths.
 The total number of paths used will be at most

 We will need an additional notion.
-Let $D(n,p)$ be the oriented directed graph on $n$ vertices; i.e., for every~\textit{ordered pair} $(x, y)$, we draw an edge with probability $p$, independently of each other.
+Let $D(n,p)$ be the oriented directed graph on $n$ vertices; i.e. for every~\textit{ordered pair} $(x, y)$, we draw an edge with probability $p$ independently of each other.
 McDiarmid showed in~\cite{M} that the probability of the existence of a Hamiltonian cycle in $D(n,p)$ is not less than the same in $G(n,p)$, that is